ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 Also pushing Docker images for the community to find bugs.

 Starting playing with Lodestar.
-We found a few types of errors possibly.
+We found a few type errors possibly.
 We will discuss this further outside the call.

 There was a discussion a week ago on a beacon state that shouldn't be trusted.